qcif/daff-biosecurity-wf2/docs/src/understanding-the-analysis.md

 This process is identical to that described above, except that a little more information is collected for display in the "Taxa of interest" section of the workflow report.
 For each taxon of interest, the best-scoring species that matches the taxonomy is reported.
 It is possible for a TOI to match multiple candidates, but only the top candidate will be shown.

+### Boxplot of identity distribution

+When the analysis identifies more than {{ config.MAX_CANDIDATES_FOR_ANALYSIS }} candidate species, the analyst is prompted to make a subjective genus-level taxonomic assignment.
+To assist in this, a boxplot which shows the distribution of hit identities per-species is included in the report.

 ## Phylogenetic analysis